top of page

 Covertina’s gift boxes are more than just packaging; they are a celebration of chocolate’s journey from ancient rituals to modern luxury.
 Each box is thoughtfully designed to offer a sensory experience that connects consumers to chocolate’s deep cultural roots.

-Variety of Flavors: From classic dark chocolate to innovative blends with spices and nuts.
+• Variety of Flavours: From classic dark chocolate to innovative blends with spices and nuts.

 Examples of Covertina’s Signature Gift Boxes

-The Pharaoh’s Delight: A collection inspired by ancient Egyptian flavors, featuring spices like cinnamon and cardamom.
+• The Pharaoh’s Delight: A collection inspired by ancient Egyptian flavours, featuring spices like cinnamon and cardamom.

 Why Chocolate’s Ancient Legacy Matters Today